 Sometimes, instead of serving a traditional sit-down dinner, my family likes to serve appetizers for the holidays.
-In fact, I like making an array of appetizers, so I offer a variety of foods without overeating.
+I like making an array of appetizers, so I offer a variety of foods without overeating.

-For a fun change of pace, I favor a menu with appetizers only.
-When I serve delicious finger foods, it's less stressful and inexpensive.
-The trick, however, is to choose delicious appetizer recipes that mimic a traditional menu.
+I favor a menu with appetizers only for a fun change of pace.
+But then, when I serve delicious finger foods, it's less stressful and inexpensive.
+The trick, however, is to choose delightful appetizer recipes that mimic a traditional menu.

 My daughter, also vegan, hosted Christmas last year, requesting everyone bring a vegan appetizer or dessert to share.
 Not only was her party a huge success, but everyone enjoyed trying a variety of foods and later exchanged recipes.

-Even though I enjoy serving my favorite appetizers, it's important to provide various vegan appetizers your guests love.
+Even though I enjoy serving my favorite appetizers, providing various vegan appetizers your guests love is essential.

 For that reason, when planning all appetizers for the holidays, keep these categories in mind: